epfml/phantomedicus/README.md

 - Manually assigned probabilities
 - Data driven probabilities

-Either of these methods can be run by changing a CLI: `python main.py manual_probs` is used to generate a simulator given manually designated probabilities, an example of which can be found in `metadata.json`, and `python main.py data_driven_probs` makes use of an already existing dataset to derive the probabilistic interdepencies between different base attributes, diseases, and symptoms.
+Either of these methods can be run by changing a CLI: `python main.py --bayes manual_probs` is used to generate a simulator given manually designated probabilities, an example of which can be found in `metadata.json`, and `python main.py --bayes data_driven_probs` makes use of an already existing dataset to derive the probabilistic interdepencies between different base attributes, diseases, and symptoms.
 To create the environment run `conda env create -f environment.yml`.

 ##  Bayesian Network Structure
 The graph dependencies can be broadly summarized as base features influencing the likelihood of certain diseases, which in turn influence a patient's symptoms.